Connes spectral distance and nonlocality of generalized noncommutative phase spaces: Connes spectral distance between Fock states in NCPS

 This means that these distances are additive.

 Similarly, the Connes spectral distance between Fock states $|m,n+k\rangle$ and $|m,n\rangle$ is

 We also have $d(\omega_{m,n+k},\omega_{m,n})=d(\omega_{m',n+k},\omega_{m',n})$ for $m\neq m'$.

-Compare with the result in Refs.~\cite{Cagnache,Scholtz,Revisiting}, one can find that the Connes spectral distances between Fock states in generalized noncommutative phase space have one more factor $\sqrt{1-\theta^2\!/\hbar^2}=\sqrt{1-\mu\nu\!/\hbar^2}$ than those in normal quantum phase space.
-So in general, the Connes spectral distances in generalized noncommutative phase space are shorter than those in normal quantum phase space.
-This is intuitive and reasonable, because the noncommutativity of the space will lead to some kind of nonlocality.
+Compare with the result in Refs.~\cite{Cagnache,Scholtz,Revisiting}, one can find that the Connes spectral distances between Fock states in the generalized noncommutative phase space have one more factor $\sqrt{1-\theta^2\!/\hbar^2}=\sqrt{1-\mu\nu\!/\hbar^2}$ than those in normal quantum phase space.
+So in general, the Connes spectral distances in generalized noncommutative phase spaces are shorter than those in normal quantum phase spaces.
+This is intuitive and reasonable, because the noncommutativity of the space will lead to some type of nonlocality.
 The partial nonlocality can equivalently make the distances shorter.

 Obviously, when $\theta\to \hbar$, these Connes spectral distances will become zero.
 This will cause some singularities.